tilburgsciencehub/website/content/topics/Analyze/tests/tests-assumptions/heteroskedasticity.md

 {{% tip %}}

-When your argumentation suggests that heteroskedasticity is only linked to certain independent variables within a model, it is advisable to apply the `Breusch-Pagan` test to these variables, rather than regressing the squared residuals on all predictors.
+When your argumentation suggests that heteroskedasticity is only linked to certain independent variables within a model, it is a better practice to apply the `Breusch-Pagan` test to these variables, rather than regressing the squared residuals on all predictors.

 {{% /tip %}}

 ### The White Test
-The White test is similar to the `Breusch-Pagan` test but extends to test for nonlinear forms of heteroskedasticity.
+The White test is similar to the `Breusch-Pagan` test but is able to test for non-linear forms of heteroskedasticity.

 Characteristics are:
 - **No Pre-defined Variance Form**: Unlike the `Breusch-Pagan` test, which requires a predefined functional form for the variance.
 - **Variable Handling**: Uses both the squares and cross-products of explanatory variables in the auxiliary regression.
 	- Able to detect more complex forms of heteroskedasticity, for example, that may not be linearly related to the explanatory variables.
-- **Robustness vs. Sample Size**: While the `White` test is robust against various heteroskedastic structures, it suffers from _reduced power in smaller sample sizes_, limiting its effectiveness in detecting heteroskedasticity under those conditions.
+- **Robustness vs. Sample Size**: While the `White` test is able to identify several heteroskedastic functional forms, it suffers from _reduced power in smaller sample sizes_.
+  - This is due to the inclusion of the squares and cross-products of explanatory variables in the auxiliary regression, which increases the degrees of freedom used.
+In small samples, this can make the test less effective, as the limited data points are distributed across more estimated parameters.

 #### Steps to Perform the White Test:
 1. Run the **Original Regression Model**
 Fit the original regression and compute the residuals: